 My aim as an author has always been ensuring my stories are the best they can be.
 Whether that involves fleshing out the narrative or filling plot holes, tightening sentences or finding the right word to encapsulate the mood.
 All so that the reader can envision the scene, feel the emotion, and remember and share what they have read.As an editor, you can expect me to strive for the same with your stories.
 New or established, we artists could use that little extra help with feedback that identifies issues and suggests improvements or solutions, done so with an encouragement and understanding of the work and its author.
 And you can trust you will receive this from me.

-My experience spans almost seventeen years (and counting) of education and achievements in both the writing and editing industries.I have an undergraduate BA (Hons) Creative Writing degree with the Open College of the Arts.
-In addition, I have completed the courses Developmental Editing: Fiction Theory and Developmental Editing: In Practice from Liminal Pages.My own works have been published in Nocturne Magazine, Creepy Podcast, Kaleidotrope, Lamplight, and Luna Station Quarterly.
-Find more on my portfolio.I have also reviewed numerous works for members of the Codex Writer's Group and Online Writing Workshop communities.
-I'm currently an Emerging Professional Member of the Editorial Freelancers Association.
+I have a BA (Hons) in Creative Writing with The Open College of the Arts.More recently, I completed the courses Developmental Editing: Fiction Theory and Developmental Editing: In Practice under Liminal Pages.My own work has been published in Nocturne Magazine, Creepy Podcast, Kaleidotrope, Lamplight, Luna Station Quarterly, and elsewhere.I have also reviewed numerous works for members of the Codex Writers' Group and Online Writing Workshop communities.I'm currently an Emerging Professional Member of the Editorial Freelancers Association.

 You may need to refresh the page if the carousel arrows do not respond.